 4. Nutritional Deficiencies and Imbalances

 Nutritional deficiencies and imbalances can throw our hormones out of whack, straining the immune system and causing chronic inflammation.
-The best example of this is overconsumption of refined carbohydrates such as sugar and the subsequent spike in blood sugar it causes.
+The best example of this is the overconsumption of refined carbohydrates such as sugar and the subsequent spike in blood sugar it causes.
 When we eat too much sugar for the body to deal with all at once, glucose remains in the blood and can cause damage to blood vessels and tissues.

 The body responds with, you guessed it, an inflammation reaction.
 Eating whole foods the body recognizes and are rich in micronutrients is so important.
 Highly processed foods do not contain the essential nutrients needed for proper digestive and pancreatic health.